Registration and Login

 May I use any other resources during a placement assessment?

 You may only use a pen or pencil, paper, and the resources provided by ALEKS.
 You may not receive assistance from friends, family, other websites, textbooks, or any other resource not provided by ALEKS.
-Using outside resources may lead to improper placement and ultimately course failure.
-Please see the Wright State University Student Code of Conduct for further details.
+Please see the Wright State University Student Code of Conduct to learn more about academic integrity standards, and remember that placement tests are used to determine your entry-level skills.
+This means you are not likely to pass a course for which you have not earned the minimal cut score.

 What is my placement result?